-27. He who earnestly seeks good is seeking favor, but he who seeks what is evil, it will come to him.
+27. He who earnestly seeks good is seeking favor, but he who seeks after evil, it will come to him.

 28. He who trusts in his riches will fall, but righteous men will flourish like a branch.

-29. He who troubles his house will inherit the wind and servitude; he is a fool to the wise in heart.
+29. He who troubles his house will inherit the wind, and a fool will be servant to him who is wise in heart.

 30. The fruit of a righteous man is a tree of life, and a wise man wins souls.

-31. Behold, a righteous man will be rewarded on the earth, but also the wicked man and sinner.
+31. Behold, a righteous man will be rewarded on the earth; how much more a wicked man and a sinner.

 1. He who loves instruction loves knowledge, but he who hates reproof is brutish.